Neocolonialism: Multinational corporations

-Critics of neocolonialism also argue that investment by multinational corporations enriches few in underdeveloped countries and causes humanitarian, environmental and ecological damage to their populations.
+Critics of the practice of neocolonialism also argue that investment by multinational corporations enriches few in underdeveloped countries and causes humanitarian, environmental and ecological damage to their populations.
 They argue that this results in unsustainable development and perpetual underdevelopment.
 These countries remain reservoirs of cheap labor and raw materials, while restricting access to advanced production techniques to develop their own economies.
 In some countries, monopolization of natural resources, while initially leading to an influx of investment, is often followed by increases in unemployment, poverty and a decline in per-capita income.

 In the West African nations of Guinea-Bissau, Senegal and Mauritania, fishing was historically central to the economy.
 Beginning in 1979, the European Union began negotiating contracts with governments for fishing off the coast of West Africa.
 Unsustainable commercial over-fishing by foreign fleets played a significant role in large-scale unemployment and migration of people across the region.
 This violates the United Nations Convention on the Law of the Sea, which recognises the importance of fishing to local communities and insists that government fishing agreements with foreign companies should target only surplus stocks.

+Oxfam's 2024 report "Inequality, Inc" concludes that multinational corporations located in the Global North are "perpetuating a colonial style 'extractivist' model" across the Global South as the economies of the latter "are locked into exporting primary commodities, from copper to coffee" to these multinationals.

 International borrowing

 American economist Jeffrey Sachs recommended that the entire African debt (c.
-US$200 billion) be dismissed, and recommended that African nations not repay the World Bank and the International Monetary Fund (IMF):
+US$200 billion) be dismissed, and recommended that African nations not repay either the World Bank or the International Monetary Fund (IMF):